Palaelodus: Paleoenvironment

 The genus is known to have inhabited saline and brackish lakes and was especially abundant in the Oligocene to Miocene sediments of Europe, where between two and four species may have coexisted.
 However, this great species diversity depends on whether or not M. goliath is found to nest within Palaelodus and whether or not Milne-Edwards species only represent a single taxon.
 In Neogene Australia Palaelodus species greatly profited from the availability of salt lakes in the Lake Eyre Basin, where the two recognized species shared their habitat with more derived species of flamingos such as Phoenicopterus novaehollandiae.
 The presence of juvenile specimens at the Australian lake deposits furthermore shows that these birds bred and nested in these localities.
 In New Zealand P. aotearoa was found in what is now the Bannockburn Formation, the sediments of the 5600 km2 paleo-Lake Manuherikia which was fed by a river delta.
 The avifauna of this lake was dominated by anseriforms, but also featured other birds associated with bodies of water like wading birs, cranes, rails, tubenoses, herons and gulls.
 Several factors indicate that the environment P. aotearoa was deposited in was heavily affected by wave activity and currents within the lake.
 The environment that preserves the remains of P. haroldocontii in Argentina has been interpreted as a river system featuring floodplains and lagoons as well as an ephemeral lake, matching the types of biomes inhabited by other species of this genus.

-The extinction of Palaelodus may be locally related to the disappearance of the afforementioned salt lakes, as evidenced by the fate of the Australian palaelodids and crown flamingos after the drying of Central Australia's lakes and possibly the extinction of Palaelodus in Argentina following an arid pulse known as the "Age of Austral Plains".
+The extinction of Palaelodus may be locally related to the disappearance of the aforementioned salt lakes, as evidenced by the fate of the Australian palaelodids and crown flamingos after the drying of Central Australia's lakes and possibly the extinction of Palaelodus in Argentina following an arid pulse known as the "Age of Austral Plains".